Giving your dog bone broth has huge health benefits.

 Always make sure you choose a protein that your dog hasn’t any sensitivities to.

-Ideally, choose free range.
+Always choose free range.

 Get yourself a slow cooker, it’s safer and cheaper to use.

-To make a slow cooker batch you will need 3-4 wings/necks.
 Add in enough water to just cover the surface of the portions.

-A bottle of apple cider vinegar with mother (this helps to extract all the nutrients from the marrow & connective tissue) You will need 100 ml est
+The next ingredient is optional, apple cider vinegar with mother this helps to extract all the nutrients from the marrow & connective tissue and bone.

 Place everything in the slow cooker & cook on low heat for 12-24 hours

-Once cooked, allow it to cool thoroughly, and then remove all cooked bones into a bin. *NEVER give cooked bones to your dog, they can cause gut blockage.
+Once cooked, allow it to cool thoroughly, and then remove all cooked bones into a bin.

 If you feel you need to use a hand blender to blend any lumpy liquid, then this is fine.